que-es-un-diccionario

 print(ages["Luis"]) # Prints 25

-In the previous examples, we created a dictionary and added key-value pairs to it.
-Then, we accessed the corresponding value using the key.
+In the previous examples, we create a dictionary and add key-value pairs to it.
+Then, we access the corresponding value using the key.

-However, unlike a HashSet that uses the element we want to store as the key, the dictionary uses another independent value to calculate the Hash.
+However, unlike a HashSet which uses the element we want to store itself as the key, the dictionary uses another independent value to calculate the Hash.

 curso-programacion-diccionario

-We use the Hash of the key to obtain the index
+We use the key’s Hash to get the index

-When a key-value pair is added to the dictionary, the hash function is applied to the key to determine its storage location.
-After that, the element we are adding is stored at this position.
+When a key-value pair is added to the DICTIONARY, the hash function is applied to the key to determine its storage location.
+Then, in this position, the element we are adding is stored.

-If at any point the dictionary gets full, it automatically expands without us having to do it manually.
-At that moment, all elements are internally copied to the new dictionary, and hash functions are recalculated.
+If at any point the DICTIONARY becomes full, it automatically expands without us having to do it manually.
+At that moment, internally, all elements are copied to the new dictionary, and the hash functions are recalculated.

 Efficiency